jscholes/accessify-prototype/docs/design.md

 Low priority:

+- Browse and modify the current playback queue.
 - Copy the Spotify URI for the currently playing track to the clipboard including current playback position.

 Other ideas: